wvh-pups/cpputils/README.txt

 This is a dependency-free (except some headers included with every compiler) library, compiled to dynamic library (DLL).

+0. this library does require C++11 and C99 compilers
 1. run cmake . and then cmake --build . which will build the library and the unit tester.
 2. include the include directory in your directory, to use the headers.
 3. profit